Ask questions about this school. Answers use aggregated data and are subject to error.

 What are your suggestions for the admissions office?

-Applicants suggested that the admissions office should provide more informative and engaging presentations about the school's curriculum, community service involvement, and financial aid options during the admissions process to enhance the overall experience and attract potential students.
+Applicants suggested that the admissions office should be consistent in their interactions, provide detailed presentations on the curriculum, community service, and financial aid during the application process to showcase the school effectively.

 Touro has a great potential to become one of the best dental schools in the country.
 Be proud of your curriculum and clinical training program, and make sure you sell the school well.